Life Insurance Accelerated Death Benefit

 Accelerated Death Benefit Claim Process

 When a life insurance company receives an accelerated benefit claim, it hires an independent healthcare provider to review the insured party’s medical records and write an opinion regarding the insured party’s life expectancy.
-Sometimes, the independent medical consultant’s opinion differs from the opinion of the insured party’s doctor regarding life expectancy.
-If this is the case, and the independent physician states that the insured party’s life expectancy is beyond a certain length, the insurance company will deny the claim.
+Sometimes, the independent medical consultant’s opinion regarding life expectancy differs from that of the insured party’s doctor.
+If this is the case, and the insurer’s independent physician states that the insured party’s life expectancy is beyond a certain length, the insurance company will deny the claim.

 Accelerated Death Benefits FAQs

-A life insurance policy ordinarily pays benefits to the beneficiaries after the death of the policy owner.
-However, when a policy owner is terminally ill, payout of policy benefits can be accelerated to before the owner dies.
-Such benefits are commonly known as “accelerated” or “living” benefits.
+A life insurance policy ordinarily pays benefits to the beneficiaries after the policy owner’s death.
+However, when a policy owner is terminally (and sometimes chronically) ill, they can ask the insurer to accelerate the delivery of policy proceeds before they pass away.
+Such benefits are commonly known as “accelerated” or “living” benefits and are available only under certain policies.
+A policy owner can reference their policy documents to determine if accelerated death benefits or chronic illness benefits are available.

-Accelerated benefits are paid in a number of ways, and there are many factors that determine the manner in which such benefits are distributed.
-Sometimes, benefits are paid in a lump sum.
+Insurers pay accelerated benefits in a number of ways, and many factors determine how they will distribute such proceeds.
+Sometimes, an insurer will pay benefits in a lump sum.
 This is most common when the insured party is suffering from a terminal illness.
-In other situations, such as those involving a policyholder with a chronic illness—as noted above, living benefits are sometimes available to those with chronic illnesses—payments are more likely to be made monthly.
+In other situations, such as those involving a policyholder with a chronic illness, payments may be made monthly.
+Either way, an experienced life insurance lawyer will help you get paid in the manner you prefer.

 Depending on the insurer and policy, the amount received by a policyholder can range from 25 to 95 percent of the death benefit.
-In addition, there is often a limit on the percentage of the death benefit that is accessible monthly or annually for a chronic illness.
+The proceeds available to the policyholder depend on the policy’s face value, the terms of the contract, and the laws of the applicable state.
+There is also often a limit on the percentage of the death benefit that is accessible monthly or annually for a chronic illness.
+Rather than paying a specified percentage of the death benefit, some insurers will use their own formula when determining the amount they will distribute to a policyholder, such as basing it on an insured party’s life expectancy at the time of the claim.

-Finally, when an insured party receives a living benefit, the amount paid to the policy’s beneficiaries will be reduced by the amount claimed by the policyholder as an accelerated benefit.
+When an insured party receives a living benefit, the amount paid to the policy’s beneficiaries will be reduced by the amount claimed by the policyholder as an accelerated benefit.
+The insurer will also deduct any outstanding loans against the life insurance policy from the final benefit amount.
+In addition, a small service charge is sometimes associated with an accelerated benefit.
+Therefore, if you are considering filing a claim, we recommend requesting a quote from your insurer first.

 In most cases, living benefits are not subject to federal income taxes.
-Under federal law, a person who has 24 months or less to live does not have to pay taxes on such benefits.
+Under federal law, a person with 24 months or less to live does not have to pay taxes on such benefits.
 People who are chronically ill are also usually exempt, but they may have to requalify for the exemption each year.
-However, given the complexity of federal and state tax laws, it is advisable to consult with a financial professional if you are a recipient of living benefits.
+However, given the complexity of federal and state tax laws, it is advisable to consult with a financial professional if you receive living benefits.

 Please note: The attorneys at Life Legal are not tax attorneys and do not provide tax advice.
-A separate tax professional should be contacted for any information regarding tax questions.
+You should contact a separate tax professional for any tax questions.